zaneGittins/Fakemail/readme.md

 Inspired by FAKENET-NG.
 Created to help analyze Agent Tesla samples which often use SMTP for C2.

+Since this was build with Agent Tesla in mind, this has only been tested against .NET SmtpClient, the SMTP server may be unstable for other SMTP clients.

 Differences from FAKENET:
 * Only for SMTP traffic.
 * Captures SMTP credentials.